lamzin-andrey/bot_scheeme_editor/readme.md

 4 If necessary, configure the directory paths with the images that the schematic editor uses.
 To do this, rename app.example.js to app.js, change the path to the directory with images in the configuration section and rebuild the project

-5 Customize the location of the connectors on the sides of the blocks.
+5 Customize the location of the connectors on the sides of the blocks

+6 Changing the exported and imported JSON to a more readable format.

 ### Build